snrnats/doc-centre/docfx_project/pro/api/shipments/adding_paperless_documents.md

 ## Getting Paperless Documents

 The **Get Paperless Document** endpoint takes a paperless document `reference` and returns details of the relevant paperless document.
-To call **Get Paperless Document**, send a `GET` request to `https://api.sorted.com/pro/documents/paperless/{document_reference}`
+To call **Get Paperless Document**, send a `GET` request to `https://api.sorted.com/pro/documents/paperless/{document_reference}`.

 Once it has received the request, PRO returns a `paperless_document` object.
-This object details all of the information supplied when the paperless document was added to the shipment.
+This object details all of the information that was supplied when the paperless document was added to the shipment.

 ### Example Get Paperless Document Call